kwkraus/TakeHomeEngineeringChallenge/README.md

 ### InATaxi command
-Once the test data has been imported into the database, the InATaxi command can be used to query taxi trip statistics for an individual day `--Date`, for a specific taxi type `--In`, from a pickup location `--From` and a dropoff location `--To`
+Once the test data has been imported into the database, the InATaxi command can be used to query taxi trip statistics for an individual day `--On`, for a specific taxi type `--In`, from a pickup location `--From` and a dropoff location `--To`

-`dotnet IWannago.dll inataxi --From 0 --To 44 --In Yellow -Date 1/1/2018`
+`dotnet IWannago.dll inataxi --From 0 --To 44 --In Yellow --On 1/1/2018`

-`dotnet IWannago.dll inataxi --From 0 --To 44 --In Green -Date 1/1/2018`
+`dotnet IWannago.dll inataxi --From 0 --To 44 --In Green --On 1/1/2018`

-`dotnet IWannago.dll inataxi --From 0 --To 44 --In ForHireVehicle -Date 1/24/2018`
+`dotnet IWannago.dll inataxi --From 0 --To 44 --In ForHireVehicle --On 1/24/2018`

 ## How it runs
 In order to run the application locally, you need to download and unzip the [Test Data](https://sqlvakjnqkwpjkvio2.blob.core.windows.net/takehomeengineeringchallenge/tripdata.zip) into a folder called DataFiles in your Documents folder. (e.g c:\users\kkraus.NORTHAMERICA\Documents\DataFiles\\*.csv).